afewmail/afew/docs/source/filters.rst

     folder transforms = Junk:spam Drafts:draft Sent:sent

+* folder_lowercases = true

+  * Use lowercase tags for all folder names

 * maildir_separator = <sep>

  * Use <sep> to split your maildir hierarchy into individual tags.